General Mills: An investment for all economic environments.

 I believe that General Mills has a strong brand moat.
 I feel confident in the management as well.
 Now let us investigate the numbers to see, if General Mills lives up to our requirements for a strong moat.
 In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
 It is curious to see that General Mills couldn't grow their equity for the period from 2014 to 2017 (fiscal years).
 However, since Jeffrey Harmening become the CEO, General Mills has increased their equity year over year.
 Until a challenging fiscal year 2023, where equity decreased slightly.
 It is impressive to see the numbers that General Mills has produced from 2018 and moving forward.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
 Levered free cash flow is the amount of money a company has left remaining after paying all of its financial obligations, I use the margin for it to make more sense.
 Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share These numbers show that General Mills is a solid company that deliver a nice positive free cash flow year over year.
-However, it should be mentioned that the free cash flow yield in fiscal 2022 is the lowest since 2017, as General Mills only delivered a free cash flow yield of 5,9 % in 2022 compared to 8,3 % in 2021, 6,5 % in 2020, and 7,2 % in 2019.
-There is an explanation for that, which I will go through later in the analysis.
+Levered free cash flow margin is at an acceptable level as well, while the free cash flow yield is lower in 2022 compared to the previous four years.
+However there is an explanation for that, which I will through later in the analysis.